Baha al-Din al-Amili: Architecture

-Shia Jurisprudence
+Shia jurisprudence

-In the Twelver tradition, Shaykh Bahai is regarded as a leading scholar of his age and a mujaddid of the seventeenth century.
+In the Twelver tradition, Sheikh Bahai is regarded as a leading scholar of his age and a mujaddid of the seventeenth century.
 His erudition won him the admiration of Shah Abbas, and he was appointed the Sheikh ul-Islam of Isfahan after the death of the previous incumbent.
 He composed works on tafsir, hadith, grammar and fiqh (jurisprudence).